priestjim/chef-azure/README.md

 Please note that the OHAI plugin currently supports in-VM only discovery of attributes.
 That means that external attributes like the VM name, Affinity Groups and the such are not available, since they need to be discovered via API calls to the Windows Azure endpoints.
-In addition, the OHAI plugin does not currently support custom DNS configurations (that can be configured via the Virtual Networks interface on the Windows Azure portal).

 Requirements
 ============